Gigas002/software-and-services/README.md

 ## Terminals

 While bash/zsh on linux works good on it's own, there are alternatives for windows.
-As KDE user I prefer *konsole* + *zsh*.
+As KDE user I prefer *foot* + *zellij* + *zsh*.
 Only advice to arch users is to uncomment `Color` string in your `/etc/pacman.conf`.
 Seriously.

-*TODO: search for rust terminals, targeting native wayland*

 - !LINUX! [foot](https://github.com/DanteAlighierin/foot) -- terminal emulator for wayland
-- [kitty](https://github.com/kovidgoyal/kitty) -- cross-platform, fast, feature-rich, GPU based terminal
+- [zellij](https://github.com/zellij-org/zellij) -- a terminal workspace.
+Useful with foot/alacritty
 - [PowerShell Core aka pwsh](https://github.com/powershell/powershell) -- modern rewrite of windows's proprietary powershell.
 Works on windows/linux/mac.
 Be aware, that some commands require you to run pwsh as administrator on windows or even doesn't work in a new version
 - !WINDOWS!
 [Windows Terminal](https://github.com/Microsoft/Terminal) -- terminal for windows system.
 Supports WSL, git bash, etc and is actually good